 Compliance Audit and Spot Check

-Texas RE notifies entities of upcoming engagements within the appropriate time frame.
+Texas RE notifies entities of upcoming engagements by no later than the appropriate time frame called for in the Rules of Procedure.
 For information on what

 to expect, see the

 Cyber Security Data Submittal Guidance is available to assist in engagements containing CIP requirements.

 Texas RE uses Reliability Standards Audit Worksheets (RSAWs) as an audit tool.
 Below is a list of RSAWs by NERC functions.